virtualizebrief/cooking/README.md

 # Cookie

-Place to find VB's greatest scripts when it comes to cooking. #virtualcheif
+Place to find VB's greatest scripts when it comes to cooking.

 # Recipes
 - [Decadent dutch oven pot roast](decadent-dutch-oven-pot-roast.md)